a11ywatch/a11ywatch/README.md

 While we are no longer adding features to this Lite version, we will be continuing to maintain it long-term and fix any bugs that come up.

+## A11yWatch Lite vs A11yWatch

+A11yWatch is much more detailed, feature-rich, and faster, than A11yWatch Lite.
+[Sign up](https://a11ywatch.com) for A11yWatch for free today.
+We offer high performance API integrations for paid accounts that will save your wallet in folds and better mother nature.
+Web accessibility automation in the current tools outside of A11yWatch can be very harmful due to the cost for the latency, improper algorithms and protocols that waste tons of energy/cpu cycles, and much more due to the state of the challenges of the job without the expertise and dedication required.

 ## Pre-requisites

 * [Rust](https://www.rust-lang.org/tools/install) is required if building locally.